Celts to the Creche: Day 1

 died August 31, 651 AD

 On this 1st day of our 40 Day Celtic Advent pilgrimage, let us begin this Celts to the Creche pilgrimage with Aidan.
-He who was a Celtic monk/bishop from the great Irish monastic foundations of Inish Craig founded by St. Senan (read more about Senan under St. Canaire, Day 35 of Celts to the Creche) and later on the Isle of Iona off the western shore of Scotland.
+He who was an Irish monk/bishop from the great Irish monastic foundations of Inish Craig founded by St. Senan (read more about Senan under St. Canaire, Day 35 of Celts to the Creche) and later on the Isle of Iona off the western shore of Scotland.
 He established a famous Celtic-style monastery on the beautiful and sacred isle of Lindisfarne in an area of northeastern England known as Northumbria.
 From Lindisfarne, Aidan was able to evangelize and share the Good News of God’s love through Jesus the Christ that shone as a beacon of light throughout England.
 Bishop Aidan became known as the “Apostle to the English.”

 Monk/Bishop sent from Iona.
 Oswald, the future king of Northumbria and his other prince brothers had been raised in exile among the Gaels of the Dal Riata.
 It is likely that Oswald had visited the great Irish, Celtic abbey of Iona, perhaps even living there.
 Iona is a tiny island off the western coast of Scotland founded by St. Columba (see Day 4 of Celts to the Creche).